Malcolm Kennedy

 Malcolm Kennedy is a fictional character from the Australian television soap opera Neighbours, played by Benjamin McNair.
 Shortly after he was cast, McNair relocated to Melbourne to be closer to the studio.
 He admitted that it was a shock leaving his family and friends in Sydney.
 The older members of the cast eventually helped him feel more comfortable.
 He made his first appearance during the episode broadcast on 3 October 1994, as he arrives on Ramsay Street with his parents and siblings.
 An early storyline for Malcolm was a romance with Danni Stark (Eliza Szonert), to whom he lost his virginity.
 Other storylines explored a friendship with Stonefish Rebecchi (Anthony Engleman), a career as a handyman and later, coffee chain salesman, and marriage to Catherine O'Brien (Radha Mitchell).
 The character's departure aired on 11 March 1997.
 McNair made two brief returns in 2002 and 2004, and a year later he reprised his role for the show's 20th anniversary.
 In July 2011, Malcolm returns to help his parents with their marriage and has a brief affair with Jade Mitchell (Gemma Pranita).
 McNair returned to Neighbours in October 2014 for the 20th anniversary of the Kennedys' introduction.
-He also reprised his role in July 2022 for the serial's finale.
+He also reprised his role in July 2022 for the show's final episodes and again in 2023.

 Creation and casting

 In 1994, the Neighbours' storyliners decided to introduce the "solid" Kennedy family as they felt that they needed to take the show back to its roots when it seemed that all the houses on Ramsay Street were populated with misfits and distant relatives.
 McNair joined the cast as eldest sibling Malcolm, brother to Libby (Kym Valentine) and Billy (Jesse Spencer).
-Upon winning the role of Malcolm, McNair relocated from Sydney to Melbourne for filming.
+McNair, who had previously had small guest roles in Home and Away and G.P., was surprised when he secured the role.
+He was working in a café at the time and was due to move to Cairns for six months.
+He only had three days to pack up his house and relocate from Sydney to Melbourne for filming.
 McNair admitted that while he was pleased to get the role, he was not so keen on moving, saying "it was a real shock leaving my family and friends to move into an apartment on my own, then having to turn up at work not knowing anybody in the cast."
 McNair said the older cast members helped him out, making him feel more comfortable, and after a year in the role, McNair was happier about staying on.